Structure of Pitch-Pattern Motifs in Major League Baseball: Discussion

-This study does not explicitly consider pitcher--batter interactions in the pitch-pattern analysis, primarily due to limitations in data availability.
-To assess this constraint, we construct a pitcher--batter bipartite network comprising 393 pitchers and 3,473 batters, yielding 152,189 edges (Fig.~\ref{fig:bipartite_network}).
-Each edge weight $w_{ij}$ represents the number of pitches shared between pitcher $i$ and batter $j$.
-The resulting weight distribution is approximately exponential, with a mean value of $\bar{w}\simeq23.28$.
-In practice, an average pitcher--batter pair shares only about 20 pitches, which is insufficient for statistically reliable estimation of outcome dependence or adaptive sequencing strategies.
-For this reason, we focus on pitcher-level information and corpus-wide motif statistics.
-Nevertheless, interaction-based motif analysis would become feasible, provided that more extensive pitcher--batter encounter data are accumulated.
+Although baseball is inherently a sport driven by pitcher--batter interactions, this study does not explicitly consider such interactions in the pitch-pattern analysis, primarily due to limitations in data availability.
+Accordingly, the present conclusions primarily reflect pitcher-level, interaction-averaged pitching patterns.
+To illustrate this limitation, we construct a pitcher--batter bipartite network (see Fig.~\ref{fig:bipartite_network} in Appendix~\ref{sec-app:bipartite}).
+The interactions between pitchers and batters are represented by edge weights, defined as the number of pitches shared.
+The weight distribution shown in the inset of Fig.~\ref{fig:bipartite_network} follows an approximately exponential form with a mean of $23.28$.
+In practice, an average pitcher--batter pair shares only about 20 pitches, which is insufficient for statistically reliable interaction-level inference.
+For this reason, we focus on pitcher-level information and corpus-wide motif statistics; interaction-based motif analysis would become feasible with denser pitcher--batter encounter data.

 To more precisely capture how pitch-pattern motifs interact with game context, several directions for extension are required.
 First, conditional models exploiting count leverage, velocity differentials, and pitch location would allow the context dependence of motif-level information to be quantified.
 Second, a game-theoretic framework that explicitly incorporates batter-specific responses could model the strategic dynamics of pitcher--batter interactions.
 Third, motif-based features introduced in this study could be integrated into sequential models such as LSTM networks, enabling a direct comparison of predictive performance against established baselines and testing whether the inferred “pitch grammar” translates into measurable performance gains.
 These extensions are inherently sensitive to data scale and quality; consequently, long-term progress will require denser sensor recordings and broader samples of pitcher--batter encounters, including interleague play.